Waupaca County Court Records

 Online Case Search

-The most efficient way to look up a Waupaca County court case remotely is through Wisconsin Circuit Court Access (WCCA), the state’s free public case-search database.
-WCCA (formerly known as CCAP) allows anyone to search circuit court cases statewide by name, case number, or date range.
-Search results display party names, case type, charges, filing dates, court events, and dispositions for non-confidential cases.
+The quickest way to look up a Waupaca County court case from anywhere is through Wisconsin Circuit Court Access (WCCA), the state's free public case-search database.
+WCCA (formerly known as CCAP) lets anyone search circuit court cases statewide by name, case number, or date range.
+Search results show party names, case type, charges, filing dates, court events, and dispositions for non-confidential cases.

 In-Person Access

-Walk-in visitors can review public case files at the Clerk of Circuit Courts office during regular business hours.
-The office manages records for all Circuit Court divisions except the Probate branch.
-The Register in Probate office maintains probate, guardianship, mental health commitment, adult adoption, and juvenile case files separately.
-A public-access computer terminal is available in the Probate Office for conducting case searches.
+Walk-in visitors can review public case files at the Clerk of Circuit Court's office during regular business hours.
+That office handles records for all Circuit Court divisions except the Probate branch.
+The Register in Probate office separately maintains probate, guardianship, mental health commitment, adult adoption, and juvenile case files.
+A public-access computer terminal is available in the Probate Office for case searches.

 Copies and Fees

-Copies of public court records are available for $1.25 per page from the Clerk of Courts office (per Wis.
-Stat. § 814.61(10)(a)).
-Probate Office copies are $1.00 per page.
-Payments at the Clerk of Courts office may be made in person or online; a 3.5% service fee applies to online payments and a 4.75% fee applies to payments made by phone.
+Copies of public court records cost $1.25 per page from the Clerk of Courts office (per Wis.
+Stat.
+814.61(10)(a)).
+The Probate Office charges $1.00 per page.
+Payments at the Clerk of Courts office can be made in person or online; a 3.5% service fee applies to online payments, and a 4.75% fee applies to payments made by phone.

 Electronic Filing

-Wisconsin has implemented mandatory electronic filing in circuit courts on a county-by-county basis.
-Attorneys and self-represented parties may file documents through the Wisconsin circuit court eFiling system.
+Wisconsin has rolled out mandatory electronic filing in circuit courts on a county-by-county basis.
+Attorneys and self-represented parties can file documents through the Wisconsin circuit court eFiling system.
 Downloadable court forms are also available on the Wisconsin Court System forms page.

 Are Court Records Public in Waupaca County?

-Waupaca County court records are presumed open to public inspection.
+Waupaca County court records are generally presumed open to public inspection.
 The Wisconsin Open Records Law (Wis.
-Stat. §§ 19.31–19.39) grants any person the right to inspect and obtain copies of public records, including court documents, unless a specific statute or court order restricts access.
-Wisconsin Statute § 19.35(1)(a) states that “except as otherwise provided by law, any requester has a right to inspect any record”.
+Stat.
+19.31–19.39) gives anyone the right to inspect and obtain copies of public records, including court documents, unless a specific statute or court order restricts access.
+Wis.
+Stat.
+19.35(1)(a) states that, except as otherwise provided by law, any requester has a right to inspect any record.

 Within the court system, additional protections apply.
-Wisconsin Statute § 801.19 requires that certain personal identifiers be redacted from court filings before they become part of the public record.
-These protected numbers include Social Security numbers, employer identification numbers, financial account numbers, driver’s license numbers, and tax identification numbers.
 Wis.
-Stat. § 801.20 establishes a procedure for filing documents that contain information made confidential by statute or case law, and Wis.
-Stat. § 801.21 prohibits courts from including protected information in publicly accessible documents such as judgments and orders.
+Stat.
+801.19 requires that certain personal identifiers be redacted from court filings before they become part of the public record.
+Protected information includes Social Security numbers, employer identification numbers, financial account numbers, driver's license numbers, and tax identification numbers.
+Wis.
+Stat.
+801.20 sets out a procedure for filing documents containing information made confidential by statute or case law, and Wis.
+Stat.
+801.21 prohibits courts from including protected information in publicly accessible documents such as judgments and orders.

 Waupaca County Criminal Court Records

-All criminal cases in Waupaca County are prosecuted in the Circuit Court.
-This includes felonies, misdemeanors, and criminal traffic offenses.
-Municipal courts handle only non-criminal ordinance violations and forfeitures; they do not adjudicate criminal charges.
+All criminal cases in Waupaca County—felonies, misdemeanors, and criminal traffic offenses—are prosecuted in the Circuit Court.
+The municipal courts only handle non-criminal ordinance violations and forfeitures; they do not adjudicate criminal charges.

 Searching Criminal Records Through the Courts

-Criminal case information—including charges, hearing dates, dispositions, and sentences—is searchable at no cost through WCCA.
-Users can search by the defendant’s name or by case number.
-The Clerk of Courts office also provides in-person access to criminal case files during business hours.
+Criminal case information, including charges, hearing dates, dispositions, and sentences, is searchable at no cost through WCCA.
+You can search by a defendant's name or by case number.
+For in-person access to criminal case files, visit the Clerk of Courts office during business hours.

 Waupaca County Sheriff's Office